sendtoishaan/Compliance_Watchdog_Internship/README.md

 Programming Language: Python

-Requirements.txt includes all the libraries and tools used for this medical compliance checker.
+Libraries/Tools.txt includes all the libraries and tools used for this medical compliance checker.

 UI: streamlit